 Yes.
 Carlton County is a funding partner in the regional economic development portal "Northland Connection" which maintains a database of real estate and other demographic information.
 This database is also copied into the State of Minnesota's real estate listing so we have a statewide presence.
 We rely on our community partners and real estate professionals to keep us up to date on the properties they have available.
 And of course it is very important that they let us know when something is sold or otherwise removed from the market.

-The easiest way to register to vote is to go to the Minnesota Secretary of State's Website.
-Or, you can call the office and a staff member will assist you.
+The easiest way to register to vote is to go to the Minnesota Secretary of State’s Website.
+Or, you can call the office at 218-384-9134 and a staff member will assist you.

 Contact the Secretary of State’s Office.

-We no longer sell or loan copies of aerial photos; however, the public is welcome to view aerial photos in our office.
+The State no longer sells copies of aerial photos; however, the public is welcome to view the older aerial photos in our office.

 The Minnesota Department of Natural Resources has aerial photos that may be viewed online.

 Hunting is allowed on all County-owned, Tax-forfeited, and Memorial Forest land, with the exception of such land within a city's limits, airports, landfills, gravel pits (in general; contact Transportation Department for more information), or land on which county buildings are located.

 Hunting rules and Regulations on Carlton County managed lands are enforced by MN DNR Conservation Officers.